 - Data Security: A database containing clients' trading history and other data will be an extremely attractive target.
 Even if the database does not contain their personally identifying information, I'm concerned that the collection of account numbers and other data elements will leave my clients vulnerable to hackers.
-This is an unnecessary risk. - Data Standardization: In order to simplify and standardize data collection, it would appear FINRA will impose data standards that specify the format of client suitability and other data elements.
-Since the data currently contained on my clients' new account form is unlikely to meet these specifications, I'm concerned FINRA will require me to repaper all of my client accounts.
-This would be a very large and costly undertaking that would not benefit my clients. - Cost: I expect the cost of implementing and maintaining CARDS to be very high.
-These costs will inevitably be passed along by the clearing firms and my broker-dealer to me and my clients.
-Higher costs have the effect of limiting my ability to service smaller accounts.
-It would be unfortunate if I had to abandon my clients with smaller accounts in order to remain profitable after CARDS is established.
+This is an unnecessary risk.

+- Data Standardization: In order to simplify and standardize data collection, it would appear FINRA will impose data standards that specify the format of client suitability and other data elements.
+Since the data currently contained on my clients' new account form is unlikely to meet these specifications, I'm concerned FINRA will require me to repaper all of our customer accounts.
+This would be a very large and costly undertaking that would not benefit customers.

+- Cost: I expect the cost of implementing and maintaining CARDS to be very high.
+These costs will inevitably be passed along by the clearing firms to my firm, and ultimately to the customer.
+Higher costs have the effect of limiting our ability to service smaller accounts.
+It would be unfortunate if we had to abandon clients with smaller accounts in order to remain profitable after CARDS is established.